 Requirements for tethered caching

-- Devices must be upgraded to iOS 10.3
+- Devices must be running to iOS 10.3

 To function, devices must pair with the Mac.
 This is no problem if the devices start out as erased, or if an “erase” is part of your workflow (e.g. patient engagement).
 But already-provisioned devices may need extra work before they can use these services.